Satya Harishchandra (2017 film)

 Satya Harishchandra is a 2017 Indian Kannada language romantic comedy film written and directed by Dayal Padmanabhan.
 It is produced by K. Manju under his K. Manju Cinemaas banner.
 It features Sharan, Sanchita Padukone and Bhavana Rao.
 The score and soundtrack for the film is by Arjun Janya and the cinematography is by Faisal Ali.
-The film was launched officially on 18 September 2016 and the filming took place at Mysore, Melukote and Germany.
+The film was launched officially on 18 September 2016 and the filming took place at Mysore, Melukote and Portugal.
 The film released on 20 October 2017 during the Diwali festival.